OmegazonCMoi/COD-TOOLS-ENG/README.md

 Disable any VPN <br>
 Ask on the server!

-Thank you for visiting the COD Players GitHub.
+Thank you for visiting the Hack on COD GitHub.
 We hope you found everything you were looking for.
 For any other questions, feel free to contact us.

 ---